RunestoneInteractive/RunestoneServer/source/SimplePythonData/simpledata.rst

 pointing to the variable's value.
 This kind of figure, known as a **reference diagram**, is often called a **state snapshot** because it shows what state each of the variables is in at a particular instant in time.
 (Think of it as the variable's state of mind).
-This diagram shows the result of executing the assignment statements.
+This diagram shows the result of executing the assignment statements shown above.

 .. image:: Figures/refdiagram1.png
    :alt: Reference Diagram